linuxteam-robotique/tuxy-distro/README.md

 Tuxy distro is a minimalist embedded distribution based on OpenEmbedded and linux-sunxi for Olimex OLinuXino Allwinner SoCs boards.

+Tuxy distro provides basis to make customized distribution depending on specific needs in a controlled manner (example: robotic systems).
+And by adding only what is needed, the bonus is a reasonably small image.

 ## Hardware

 For Olimex Olinuxino boards based on Allwinner SoCs with SD card connector.
 It at been tested on: